STAVANGER, Norway Aug 26 The recent flare up of

-violence in Iraq is past its worst and Kuwait Energy is keen to
+violence in Iraq is past its worst and oil companies are mostly

 "I think we've been through the worst and things will

-"Most of the developments in Iraq are on plan, especially in
+developments in Iraq are on plan, especially in the south, where

-the south, where most of the international oil companies are
+most of the international oil companies are still working, with

-(Reporting by Balazs Koranyi; Editing by Louise Heavens and
+(Reporting by Balazs Koranyi, editing by Louise Heavens)